-US Supreme Court Hears Flavored Vape Case
+US Supreme Court Hears Flavored Vape Case: Key Takeaways for Industry Stakeholders

 The U.S. Supreme Court heard oral arguments on Monday in Wages and White Lion Investments.
 The Court heard arguments regarding the FDA’s defense of refusing to let two e-cigarette companies sell nicotine-containing flavored vape products deemed risky to youths.
 The FDA appealed a lower court’s decision, claiming it failed to follow proper legal procedures under the Administrative Procedure Act when rejecting the applications.